1dreams1/MAHyNet/README.md

 # MAHyNet: Prediction of RNA-protein binding sites by hybrid neural network based on multi-head attention mechanism
 **Introduction**
 ****
-  In this study, we propose a new deep-learning-based model, named MAHyNet, which combines a multi-head attention mechanism, a convolutional neural network, and a gated recurrent neural network.
-Specifically, the multi-head attention mechanism is a collection of multiple independent attention layers, which can extract sequence feature information from multiple dimensions.
-The combination of convolutional neural network and gated recurrent neural network can further extract high-level features of the sequence.
-Furthermore, we explored the effect of hyper-parameters on the model performance, and used global pooling and local pooling for down-sampling in the model, simplifying model complexity and improving the model performance, resulting in better prediction of RNA-protein binding sites.
+  In this work, we propose a new parallel deep learning model, MAHyNet, which exploits the physicochemical properties of RNA bases.
+In addition, MAHyNet introduces a multi-head attention mechanism and uses a combination of convolutional neural networks and gated recurrent neural network.
+MAHyNet is a parallel network.
+The left branch network is a hybrid convolutional and gated cyclic neural network based on the multi-head attention mechanism.
+The right branch network is a two-layer convolutional neural network based on the multi-head attention mechanism, which can extract one-hot and physicochemical properties of bases.
 ****
 **Requirements**
 ****